lirantal/essential-nodejs-security-book/manuscript/utilize-the-transport.md

 ### Gradual CSP Implementation

 Your Content Security Policy will grow and change as your web application grows too.
-With the many varied directives it could be challenging to introduce a policy all at once so instead an incremental approach is recommended.
+With the many varied directives it could be challenging to introduce a policy all at once so instead of touch-and-go enforcement, strive for an incremental approach.

 The CSP header has a built-in directive which helps in understanding how your web application makes use of content policy.
-This directive is used for reporting any actions performed by the browser for any of the directives and the origins that they call.
+This directive is used in order to track and report any actions performed by the browser that violate the content security policy.

 It's simple to add to any running web application: